 - Morton® Coarse Kosher Salt to finish

 Process the watermelon in a food processor.
 Puree until smooth.
 Pour into a medium size mixing bowl.
 Stir in the water, sugar, lime juice, zest and mint.
 Mix very well with a whisk.

 Pour into a 9"x13" metal baking pan.
 Cover with plastic wrap.

 Place in the freezer for 4 hours until fully frozen or overnight.

 Let the pan sit on the counter about 30 minutes before making the cocktails so the watermelon will slightly thaw and shave easily.

-Glide an ice cream scoop over the frozen watermelon and fill each julep glass, capping each of the tops like a snow cone.
+Glide an ice cream scoop over the frozen watermelon and fill each 12 oz. glass, capping each of the tops like a snow cone.

-Pour 2 ounces of bourbon over top.
-Sprinkle a pinch of Maldon salt.
+Pour 2-3 ounces of rosé over top.
+Sprinkle a pinch of Morton® Coarse Kosher Salt.
 Garnish with a wedge of fresh watermelon and a sprig of mint.